neil-oliver/Major-Studio-1/Quantitative Design/README.md

       }

         if (department != 'Total'){

-          if (colors.length == 0){
+          // backup for if we run out of colors in the array if (colors.length == 0){
             colors.push('#1a1a1a')
           }
           if (!deptColor.hasOwnProperty(department)){
-            deptColor[department] = colors.pop()
+            // select, remove and assign a colour for each new department deptColor[department] = colors.pop()
           }
           fill(deptColor[department])

-          FbarW = map(parseInt(data['false'][yearData][department]), minTotal, maxTotal, 0, (width/2)-(margin*3))
-          FbarH = map(parseInt(yearData), 1870, 2020, height-margin, margin)
+          // map the values in the array to the width and height of the screen (minus margins) FbarW = map(parseInt(data['false'][yearData][department]), minTotal, maxTotal, 0, (width/2)-(margin*3)) FbarH = map(parseInt(yearData), 1870, 2020, height-margin, margin) rect(bottomX,FbarH,-FbarW,-30)
-          rect(bottomX,FbarH,-FbarW,-30)
-          if (parseInt(data['false'][yearData][department]) >= maxTotal/20){
+          // add the label in the middle of the bar if the value is over 20% the decade total. if (parseInt(data['false'][yearData][department]) >= maxTotal/20){
             textAlign(CENTER);
             fill(255,90)
             noStroke()
-            if (document.getElementById("percentageCheck").checked == true){
+            // vary the text label if it is percentage or total. if (document.getElementById("percentageCheck").checked == true){
               text(data['false'][yearData][department]+"%",bottomX-(FbarW/2), FbarH-10)
             } else {